 - 7 tbsp. ice water (or less)

-- Put your mixing bowl and pastry blender in the freezer and allow them to chill, for at least 20 minutes (Note: One of the secrets to producing a flaky crust, especially when using a high-protein flour like spelt, is to keep your ingredients as cold as possible.
-I even store my spelt flour in the freezer, removing it immediately before using).
+Put your mixing bowl and pastry blender in the freezer and allow them to chill, for at least 20 minutes.
+One of the secrets to producing a flaky crust, especially when using a high-protein flour like spelt, is to keep your ingredients as cold as possible.

-- Transfer the shortcrust pastry to a lightly floured counter and very lightly knead it over upon itself three times.
-Return to the mixing bowl and refrigerate for at least 30 minutes to allow the dough to rest (this softens the gluten and makes it easier to roll out).
+Transfer the shortcrust pastry to a lightly floured counter and very lightly knead it over upon itself three times.
+Return to the mixing bowl and refrigerate for at least 30 minutes to allow the dough to rest.